Canon 100D vs Panasonic GM1

 - More modern: Was introduced somewhat (6 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the 100D emerges as the winner of the contest (10 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 100D emerges as the winner of the contest (10 : 8 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the 100D and the GM1 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.